 Dambulla Dedicated Economic Centre - Conclude day two with fresh vegetables and fruits!

-Located 1 km from the Golden Temple, this is the largest wholesale market for vegetables and fruits in Sri Lanka.
-Every day, a vibrant array of produce is available, sourced from all over Sri Lanka and nearby fields and villages for distribution across the country.
+Located 1 km from the Golden Temple, Dambulla hosts Sri Lanka’s largest wholesale market for vegetables and fruits.
+Every day, a colorful array of produce is available, sourced from all over Sri Lanka and nearby fields and villages for distribution across the country.

-Trucks loaded with pumpkins, bananas, mangoes, avocados, watermelons, apples, coconuts, beans, carrots, leeks, peppers, and more are supplied.
-The market offers a colorful spectacle, and you can observe locals selling various produce from their small stalls, providing insight into their daily lives and traditions.
+Trucks loaded with pumpkins, bananas, mangoes, avocados, watermelons, apples, coconuts, beans, carrots, leeks, peppers, and more fill the market.
+Witness locals selling various vegetables and fruits from their stalls, offering insight into their daily lives and traditions.

 Kandy - Sacred Buddhist City

 Nalanda Gedige - Start day three with a visit to Nalanda Gedige, an ancient and mysterious structure near Matale, known for its unique blend of Hindu and Buddhist architecture.
-Believed to be over a thousand years old, it was rediscovered in 1893 by H. C. P. Bell, the Archaeological Commissioner of Sri Lanka at the time.
+Believed to be over a thousand years old, it was rediscovered in 1893 by Sri Lanka’s Archaeological Commissioner, H. C. P. Bell.

 Nalanda Gedige, located near Kandy, is an important archaeological site in Sri Lanka, not to be missed for its uniqueness and mystery.
-Reading up on classical Hindu Temple architecture and Tantric Buddhist architecture will help understand the anomaly that is Nalanda Gedige.
+Reading about classical Hindu Temple architecture and Tantric Buddhist architecture will enhance your understanding of Nalanda Gedige’s anomaly.

 Kandy Lake Club - Cultural Dance Show - Enjoy traditional Sri Lankan dancing.

 The Kandy Lake Club Cultural Dance Show is a vibrant display of Sri Lankan arts, dance, and cultural heritage, a must-see for visitors to Kandy.
-Established in 1982, it brings together all Sri Lankan dance styles on one platform, becoming a tourist attraction for those interested in the country’s rich cultural heritage.
+Established in 1982, the show brings together all Sri Lankan dance styles on one platform, attracting tourists eager to experience the country’s rich cultural heritage.

 Dance techniques unique to different regions are passed down through generations.
-These dances are performed at local ceremonies and rituals, using drums and costumes unique to each area.
-Highlights include dances depicting the majestic walk of the elephant, the colorful peacock, and the mystical cobra.
+These dances, performed at local ceremonies and rituals, feature unique drums and costumes.
+Highlights include dances depicting the majestic elephant, colorful peacock, and mystical cobra.

-Temple of the Sacred Tooth Relic - Conclude day three with a visit to the temple housing the Sacred Tooth Relic of the Buddha, one of the holiest shrines in the Buddhist world.
+Temple of the Sacred Tooth Relic - Conclude day three with a visit to the temple housing the Buddha’s Sacred Tooth Relic, one of the holiest shrines in the Buddhist world.

 The temple complex is surrounded by a moat and adorned with white elephant carvings.
-You can also see the four main Devalas (temples of Gods) facing the complex.
-Upon entering the main courtyard, you’ll find statues of Weera Keppetipola Disawe, a hero of the Uva rebellion against British rule, and notable monks like Hikkaduwe Sri Summangala thera.
-From here, you get a clear view of the Octagon and the golden canopy of the chamber housing the tooth relic.
+The four main Devalas (temples of Gods) face the temple complex.
+Upon entering the main courtyard, you’ll see statues of Weera Keppetipola Disawe, a hero of the Uva rebellion against British rule, and notable monks like Hikkaduwe Sri Summangala Thera.
+From here, you can view the Octagon and the golden canopy of the chamber housing the tooth relic.
 Tourists are advised to wear modest clothing and go barefoot as a sign of respect.

 The entrance fee for the Temple of the Tooth Relic is 5 USD per person.